Top 10 Science and Education Influencers

 With simple and comprehensible videos, they break down tough concepts and share their knowledge on various subjects.
 Going from science, history, philosophy, to numerous other topics, their content is both fun and creative as well as educational.

 School may not always be for everyone, but these videos by science and education influencers are succeeding in fascinating young kids as well as adults on complicated subjects.
 In fact, many brands and companies quickly noticed this.
 These influencers are being increasingly contacted for collaborations, in order to convey information or put forward certain products.

 Who are these digital teachers?
 Discover Influence4You‘s selection of its top science and education influencers.

 From the human mind to the environment, the educational channel created in 2007 by Michael Stevens covers science, but not only.
 They are practically the original definition of science influencers.
 He breaks down complicated scientific theories into a video that is not just easy to understand but fascinating, using examples and explaining in a clear way.

-The series Mind Field is all about human behaviour, whilst other videos tackle more pragmatic questions like “what if the earth stopped spinning?”.
+The series Mind Field is all about human behavior, whilst other videos tackle more pragmatic questions like “what if the earth stopped spinning?”
 Most of their videos have several millions of views, showing they constantly succeed in showing that “Our World is Amazing”.